 Program-Related Investments: Program-related investments consist of debt positions in 501(c)(3) organizations that conduct activities that fulfill the charitable purposes of the Foundation.
 Program-related investments are initially recorded on the statements of financial position at cost after approved and when a request for payment has been paid.
 Uncollected interest earned on program-related investments with a debt position is recorded as earned and included in the investment account.
 These investments are recoverable over periods ranging up to 10 years.
 In the event that a program-related investment is subsequently determined to be uncollectible or the value is permanently impaired, the Foundation may record the uncollectible amount as a grant appropriation or record an impairment reserve.
-During the years ended December 31, 2015 and 2014 there was none and \$350,000, respectively, of new program-related investments.
-There were no distributions for the years ended December 31, 2015 and 2014, respectively.
+During the years ended December 31, 2016 and 2015 there were no new program-related investments.
+There were distributions to existing Program-Related investments of \$90,000 and none for the years ended December 31, 2016 and 2015, respectively.

 Directed Investments: Mission related investments funded from the unrestricted net assets of the Foundation are referred to as directed investments.
 Directed investments are initially recorded on the statements of financial position at cost after approved and when a capital call has been paid.
-During the years ended December 31, 2015 and 2014 there was one new directed investment in 2015 approved by the Board of \$1,000,000 and at end of year 2015 had a capital call of \$200,000 and no new directed investments for 2014.
+During the years ended December 31, 2016 and 2015 there was \$1,200,000 and \$200,000, respectively, capital invested through capital calls.